Kazunobu Mineta: Biography

-Ginnan Boyz's documentary DVD Bokutachi wa Sekai o Kaeru koto ga dekinai. was released on 11 April 2007.
-He later appeared in the role of a pornographic actor in the film version of Gummy-Chocolate-Pine created by Kenji Ohtsuki.
+Ging Nang Boyz's documentary DVD Bokutachi wa Sekai o Kaeru koto ga dekinai. was released on 11 April 2007.
+He later appeared in the role of a pornographic actor in the film version of Gumi.
+Chocolate.
+Pine created by Kenji Ohtsuki.

 On the night of 28 July 2007, when he appeared in a concert in Taipei, Taiwan, he took off his underwear on stage and showed his lower body and prompting an interrogation by police authorities.
 According to the Taiwanese newspaper United Daily News the following day, during the demonstration he pulled his pants down to the knees, singing closer to the audience at the stage.
 The organizer later said that the pants accidentally fell down when crouching, but the police authorities said that they would be offending criminal disturbances of criminal law.
-When Mineta dropped his underwear, a part of the audience got excited and rushed to the stage (that the venue showed a considerable excitement with the call to Ginnan Boyz even after their live concert ended).
+When Mineta dropped his underwear, a part of the audience got excited and rushed to the stage (that the venue showed a considerable excitement with the call to Ging Nang Boyz even after their live concert ended).
 Afterwards, the document was sent to the public on charges of obscene neglect, paid a fine of 9,000 Taiwanese dollars and returned to Japan on the following day (he informed the local people who wanted the story of the article, not the audience nor stakeholder journalists).
 Since he never returned to Taiwan to face further prosecution, he was given a judgment of "Exempt from Prosecution" by Taipei District Court on 31 July 2020.

 He appeared in Monster Bash, an outdoor festival held in Kagawa Prefecture on 25 August 2007.
 Minneta became naked just before leaving the stage, and band member Shinya Abiko lowered his head and apologized.

-On 24 December 2008, a male fan's genitalia was chewed by another male fan and cried at a collaborative project with Inomar of Onanie Machine who appeared at Ginnan Boyz's Dōtei-tachi no Christmas Eve 2008.
+On 24 December 2008, a male fan's genitalia was chewed by another male fan and cried at a collaborative project with Inomar of Onanie Machine who appeared at Ging Nang Boyz's Dōtei-tachi no Christmas Eve 2008.

 On 20 April 2009, at a preliminary show preview of the film Shikisoku Generation (directed by Tomorowo Taguchi), an interview conducted for a reporter to the performer Asami Usuda with frequent sexual harassment questions such as "free sex faction?"
 Mineta, who fogged his expression on this, had a curtain to interrogate about twenty minutes and said "how did you hear it?" to the reporter after the interview.